1. Skip to content

 This browser does not support the video element.

-Since the last federal election, Habeck has come to the forefront and taken on a pivotal role.
-He has forcefully taken on Brussels for its plans to label nuclear energy as "green."
+Since the last federal election, Habeck has come to the forefront and taken on a pivotal role as vice-chancellor and economy minister.

 Jens Thurau Jens Thurau is a senior political correspondent covering Germany's environment and climate policies.@JensThurau